 PUPA: 22--28mm.
 Light to dark brown, noticeably dorso-ventrally flattened, and 'comma'-shaped.
 Formed in a coarse, thin-walled, pear-shaped, double, unsealed brown cocoon low down amongst the hostplant, often at ground-level.

-From the alpine regions of Austria, Italy (including Sicily) and the Czech Republic across southeastern Europe to ?northern Turkey and the ?Caucasus Mountains; however, the status of this species in Asia Minor is uncertain.
-Possibly also southeastern France, but this also requires further investigation.
+From the alpine regions of Austria, Italy (including Sicily (Parenzan & Porcelli, 2006)) and the Czech Republic down across southeastern Europe to northwestern Turkey; however, the status and distribution of this species in Asia Minor is uncertain.
+The population in southeastern France may not be this species but Saturnia pavonia pavonia, but this also requires further investigation.
+It is uncertain whether Saturnia pavoniella occurs in Spain.

-In southern Germany (Bavaria) and northern Austria this species overlaps with Saturnia pavonia pavonia to a small degree, producing a limited hybrid zone.
+In Italy and Austria this species overlaps with Saturnia pavonia pavonia to a small degree, producing a limited hybrid/suture zone.

 Extra-limital range.
 None.